qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

      output = brmesolve(H, psi0, tlist, a_ops=[[sigmax(),ohmic_spectrum]], e_ops=e_ops,sec_cutoff=-1)

-    Will simulate the same example as above without the secular approximation.Note that using the non-secular version may lead to negativity issues.
+    will simulate the same example as above without the secular approximation.
+Note that using the non-secular version may lead to negativity issues.

 .. _td-bloch-redfield: